atlanswer/AntCal/apps/figure/src/md/about.md

 Part of the [AntCal](https://github.com/atlanswer/AntCal) project.
 If you encountered any issue, please reach out to me.

-This web app is built with the following tools:
+This site is built with the following tools:

 - [SolidStart](https://start.solidjs.com)
 - [Tailwind CSS](https://tailwindcss.com)